 The students I have taught are now working everywhere software is made.
 I have ex-students who have gone on to work as Software Engineers at Apple, Microsoft, Google, Amazon, the NSA, HBO, Activision, Epic Games, Goldman Sachs, Citigroup, Morgan Stanley, Deutsche Bank, Sledgehammer Games, Bloomberg, Rockstar Games, 2KGames, JP Morgan Chase, the BBC, MTV, Facebook, and countless other employers.
 Stony Brook Computer Science Undergraduates truly go on to build the technologies that run our world.
 I also have ex-students who have gone on to graduate school at elite institutions like Stanford, Berkeley, Carnegie Mellon, Columbia, and many others.

 We make you make stuff.
 One of the best things about earning a degree in Computer Science is the projects one works on along the way.
 In our department, we really make you make stuff.
 By "We" I mean the Computer Science Faculty, and by "stuff" I mean software projects of all sorts.
 This is one of the foundations of my own teaching style, which you may read more about in my Teaching Statement.
-Over the years in teaching CSE 219, Computer Science III, I have assigned a number of different projects, always trying to keep them interesting.
+Over the years in teaching my courses I have assigned all sorts of different work, always trying to keep them interesting.
 Below are snapshots of some of those student projects.

 I'm also interested in the history of computing, which helps, since I'm the course coordinator for CSE 301.
 Understanding how we got here, technologically speaking, helps to better understand where we may be going.
 And it makes one more interesting at nerd parties.
 Below is a sampling of student work from that course where each student summed up the life of a computing pioneer in a one minute video.
 Visit the ComputingHistorySBU channel for all the submissions.